 Avante Logixx Announces Grant of Stock Options

 Toronto, Ontario, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Avante Logixx Inc. (TSXV: XX) (OTC: ALXXF) (“Avante” or the “Company”) announces the grant of stock options to certain directors of the Company for the purchase of up to 200,000 common shares of Avante, effective as of today.
+11, 2022 (GLOBE NEWSWIRE) -- Avante Logixx Inc. XX ALXXF ("Avante" or the "Company") announces the grant of stock options to certain directors of the Company for the purchase of up to 200,000 common shares of Avante, effective as of today.

 Daniel Argiros and Wade Burton, each of whom are directors of the Company, have been granted options to acquire 100,000 common shares of the Company, subject to the terms and conditions of the Company's 10% rolling stock option plan.
 The options granted to each of Mr. Argiros and Mr. Burton will have an exercise price of $0.77 per share, and will be fully vested immediately upon grant.
 All of the options granted to each of Mr. Argiros and Mr. Burton have a term of five years from the date of grant.